 • A litany of personal accomplishments stated to somehow qualify your opinion as better than everyone else’s.

 Instead, follow the five steps below to write an online review that is succinct, helpful and worth reading.

 Think about what you want to say before typing and posting.
 In other words, be insightful.
 Don’t just key in the first sentences that pop into your head, and don’t post while you’re still feeling the burn of poor customer service or of wasting your money.
 You might regret the hostile tone later.
 And remember to proofread before posting.
 You don’t want your review riddled with punctuation and spelling errors if you’re criticizing an eBook for excessive typos.

 2. Be concise.

 Think about how you read user reviews.
 Do you look at the first few sentences and then last few sentences to get a feel for the writer’s opinion, skipping all the copy in the middle?
-That’s probably how other people will read your reviews, too, if you write more than 100 or so words.
+That’s probably how other people will read your reviews, too — especially if you write more than 100 words.
 In fact, keep it shorter, if you can.
 Why write all those extra words if readers are just going to jump ahead to the end?
 In addition to having a point, you need to make that point — quickly.

 3. Write what you would want to know.

 Name one or two things you liked (or disliked, as the case may be) about the hotel, the food, the book or whatever you’re reviewing.
 Be descriptive enough so readers will get a sense for why you didn’t like the beds or what made the burger you ate the best ever.
 An example here will help readers relate to your experience.
 Then consider providing a counterpoint, to add balance and establish that you’re an open-minded reviewer who can find the good and the bad in things.